 How to store:

-Store any leftover jerky in an air tight container in the fridge for up to 5 days.
-Note that it is best if eaten within the first 3 days.
+Store any leftover jerky in an airtight container or ziplock bag in the fridge for up to 5 days.
+It is best if eaten within the first 3-4 days.
+Unlike beef jerky which stores well for a long time, bacon jerky is higher in fat and doesn't stay fresh for as long.

 This will depend on your taste preference.
 Bacon jerky tastes different than regular jerky as it is made with different meat and often seasoned with different spices.